H00001/GunNetty-Core/README.md

 # I am a README file, please read me<br>
 `Copyright © frank albert personal 2016-2018` <br>
-I am a Support for high concurrency net servers. you can use me<br>
+I am a Support for high concurrency net servers. you can use me
-as a web service, a load balancing service and so on.<br>
+as a web service, a load balancing service and so on.

 ## GETTING START
-### As a old ferric double click 666 game server
+**As a old ferric double click 666 game server**
 ```Java
         //set property strategy
         GunNettySystemService.PROPERTY_MANAGER.setStrategy(new GunGetPropertyFromBaseFile());